 Getting Started with SquaredUp

-Getting started with SquaredUp is simple.
-Just sign up for a free account at squaredup.com/sign-up.
+Creating an account and getting started with SquaredUp is simple.
+Just head over to squaredup.com/sign-up to register for a free account.

 Step 1: Connect to AppDynamics